tsaohucn/react-native-comic-book/README.md

-noNextChapter | fired when you click `NextChapter` button but there's no any next chapter | function noPreviousPageNumber | fired when you click `TopArea` to page up but it's alerady in the first page with no previous page| function noNextPageNumber | fired when you click `BottomArea` to page down but it's alerady in the last page with no next page | function startPageNumber| initial page number of your comic-book | Integer chapter | chapter structure of your comic-book | Array[object] content | content of your comic-book | Array[object] renderContent | how to render your content | function
+noNextChapter | fired when you click `NextChapter` button but there's no any next chapter | function noPreviousPageNumber | fired when you click `TopArea` to page up but it's alerady in the first page with no previous page| function noNextPageNumber | fired when you click `BottomArea` to page down but it's alerady in the last page with no next page | function initialPageNumber| initial page number of your comic-book | Integer chapter | chapter structure of your comic-book | Array[object] content | content of your comic-book | Array[object] renderContent | how to render your content | function